kleinbottle/swanlotus/content/blogs/olympiad-problem/olympiad-problem.md

 Mathematics problems function like detective novels.
 The author of a detective novel enters into an implicit understanding with the reader, that the clues will be peppered throughout the novel, which when viewed as a whole,  will lead to a _single_ culprit, preferably at the end of the novel.
 If there were still ten possible culprits at the end of the novel, the author would have completely let down the reader's expectations, and cheated him or her of the reward of discovery for the time spent reading the novel.

 A similar compact holds between the one who poses a mathematics problem and the student who is expected to solve it.
-If a problem has no solutions, or has countless solutions, it will not necessarily entrance the student, especially at school level.
+If a problem has no solutions, or has countless solutions, it will not necessarily enthrall the student, especially at school level.
 Indeed, it will be considered a breach of faith if either of these two conditions held.

-It is unlikely that an Olympiad problem in mathematics will indulge in such breach of trust.
+It is unlikely that an Olympiad problem in mathematics will indulge in such antics.
 What was the _exact wording_ of the problem?

 ## The all-important constraint